 This recipe is part of my annual Christmas cookie countdown called Sally’s Cookie Palooza.
 Every year since 2013, I publish 10 new cookie recipes in a row.
 It’s the biggest, most delicious event of the year!
 Browse dozens of Christmas cookie recipes over on the Sally’s Cookie Palooza page including:

-These caramel hazelnut sandwich cookies are blissfully buttery with brown sugar, cinnamon, vanilla, hazelnut and caramel flavors.
+These caramel hazelnut linzer cookies are blissfully buttery with brown sugar, cinnamon, vanilla, hazelnut and caramel flavors.
 Take your time with these cookies, especially when handling the dough and making the caramel.
 To save time, make the caramel as the cookie dough chills.

 - 2/3 cup (65g) hazelnuts (raw, roasted, chopped, or whole)*